ansonhe97/GroveUIDocs/RescreenDocs/Wio-Terminal-Edge-Impulse.md

 $ edge-impulse-daemon
 ```

+**NOTE:** When connecting to a new device, run `edge-impulse-daemon --clean` to remove previous cached.

 ### 3. Verifying that the device is connected

 That's all!
 Your device is now connected to Edge Impulse.
 To verify this, [go to your Edge Impulse project](https://studio.edgeimpulse.com/studio/select-project?autoredirect=1), and click Devices.
 The device will be listed here.